Edmonton Oilers: Broadcasters

-Television rights to all Edmonton Oilers games are held by Rogers Media.
-This includes all regional telecasts, which are carried by Sportsnet West and the overflow channel Sportsnet Oilers, as well as nationally televised games on Sportsnet or Hockey Night in Canada—which may either be broadcast by CBC Television, Citytv, or Sportsnet.
-The team's broadcast region is shared with the Calgary Flames, and includes all of Alberta, Saskatchewan, Northwest Territories and Nunavut.
+Television rights to most Edmonton Oilers games are held by Rogers Media.
+This includes all regional telecasts, which are carried by Sportsnet West and the overflow channel Sportsnet Oilers, as well as nationally televised games on Sportsnet or Hockey Night in Canada – which may be broadcast by CBC Television, Citytv, or Sportsnet.
+The team's broadcast region is shared with the Calgary Flames and includes all of Alberta, Saskatchewan, Northwest Territories and Nunavut.
 As of 2021, Jack Michaels calls play-by-play on most Oilers TV broadcasts alongside Louie DeBrusk and reporter Gene Principe.
+In the 2024–25 season, Rogers sublicensed its Monday night NHL games, including those involving the Oilers, exclusively to Prime Video, with no regional broadcast available for those streaming broadcasts.

-On radio, the games are aired on CHED called by either Cam Moon or Jack Michaels, and Bob Stauffer and Reid Wilkins as reporter.
+On radio, the games are aired on CHED, called by either Cam Moon or Jack Michaels and Bob Stauffer.
+Brenden Escott serves as reporter, while Rob Brown serves as an analyst during intermissions and post-game.
 Moon calls the games that are scheduled as regional broadcasts.
-As for the nationally broadcast games, Michaels moves from TV, to radio.
+When games are nationally broadcast, Michaels moves from TV to radio.